ceph/teuthology/docs/docker-compose/README.md

 For Docker installation see:
 https://docs.docker.com/get-docker/

+### Using Containerized Nodes

+There's nothing special to do; see the Running Tests section below.

 ### Using an Existing Lab

 This document assumes you have access to the lab that you intend to use, and that you're already familiar with its VPN and SSH infrastructure.